Select a location

 • An international company on the recovery of monies following administration of its consortium partner

-• Lenders in respect of the restructuring, recovery and insolvency options for a leading producer of cookware, and commercial rolling and roofing products in East Africa
+• Lenders in respect of the restructuring of a leading producer of cookware, and commercial rolling and roofing products in East Africa

 • A group of lenders and their advisors in respect of restructuring of a leading provider of transport and logistics solutions in East Africa in financial distress